JDysiewicz/job-board/README.md

 React applications do not have any enforced standard as to how they should be structured/organised.
 As such, teams are often free to decide what works best for them.
 I tend to like to split my UI into display and logic; a pattern used to achieve this in previous React iterations was the _"Smart component, Dumb component"_ pattern, in which logic (e.g. data fetching) would be abstracted into a _"smart"_ component, and pass the necessary bits of state down into the _"dumb"_ component, which would be responsible purely for displaying the UI using state from props.

 Nowadays, common practice is to use the custom hook pattern instead, whereby logic is extracted into custom hooks.
 Hooks are then used to build complex logic.
-To quote Tanner Lindsley who I first learned this pattern from:
+To quote Tanner Lindsley from whom I first learned this pattern:

 > "Hooks are to logic as components are to UI"